freenas/freenas-docs/userguide/install.rst

 to CD, select the detected :guilabel:`Host Drive`.

-Depending on the extensions available in the host CPU, it might not be possible to boot the VM from :file:`.iso`.
+Depending on the extensions available in the host CPU, it might not be possible to boot the VM from an :file:`.iso`.
 If
 "your CPU does not support long mode" is shown when trying to boot the :file:`.iso`, the host CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.